 - How the development will meet CO2 reductions with renewable technology

 - How the development will meet local energy plans and policies

 - How the development will make use of local power and renewables networks

 There may also be other unique, local policies to address in your particular local authority or borough.

 Build Energy will take time to look at your requirements, speak to your planning department if required, and understand local policy before making a proposal.
-We may for example find that the energy statement is required as part of a Design and Access statement, or perhaps to accompany a broader Sustainability Report.
+We may for example find that the energy statement is to accompany a broader Sustainability Statement.